Dinesh13620/Dinesh-/README.md

-# Dinesh-# 👋 Hi, I'm Dinesh Kumar C
+👋 Hi, I'm Dinesh Kumar C

 ## 👨‍💻 About Me
 Analytical and detail-oriented Mechanical Engineering graduate with strong knowledge in **Business Analytics, Digital Marketing, and Industrial Automation**.
 Skilled in using **Power BI, Tableau, SQL, and MS Excel** to deliver actionable insights and optimize business decisions.